Planning your wedding

 At another wedding, one hi-tech couple decided to bring the ceremony into the 21st century by utilising a ring-bearing robot.
 Again, everything went fine, but eyes were on the robot.

-Something else to consider if you are thinking about veil bearers: If they are very young, and if you have a trailing skirt on your wedding dress, the child undoubtedly will step on the dress.
+Something else to consider if you are thinking about veil bearers: If they are very young, and if you have a trailing skirt or veil on your wedding dress, the child undoubtedly will step it.
 When this happens, either the child prevents you from continuing your walk down the aisle, or you do continue and the child falls over and starts screaming.

 It makes an amusing video for later, but is not funny at the time.